SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/05-Homework.md

 # Remove Towns

-Write a program that **deletes a town** with a name matching the input.
+Write a program that **deletes a town** which name matches the input.

 It should **delete all addresses** in the given town.